 Arthritis Can Be A Real Pain

 One of the most widespread causes of pain in the United States is arthritis, affecting more than 54 million adults.
-This debilitating condition can develop in any joint in the body, but most commonly occurs when a person performs the same motions repeatedly, such as typing, playing a particular sport that requires a repeated motion.
-Arthritis can also develop in people who are overweight or obese, as the extra pounds puts additional stress on the joints.
+This debilitating condition can develop in any joint in the body, but most commonly occurs when a person performs the same motions repeatedly, such as typing or playing a particular sport that requires a repeated motion.
+Arthritis can also develop in people who are overweight or obese, as the extra pounds put additional stress on the joints.

 This health issue is so widespread that the CDC, the Arthritis Foundation, and other partners have teamed up to make May Arthritis Awareness Month.
 Let’s take a closer look at some of the symptoms and a few ways to treat and manage the pain.